elixir-cloud-aai/ga4gh-sdk/README.md

 ## Building

-First, clone the repository, and then run the following command to auto-generate models using OpenAPI specifications:
+First, clone the repository, and then run the following command to automatically generate models using OpenAPI specifications:
 ```
 bash ./build-models.sh
 ```